Whoop whoop whoop!!!

 It’s a huge price to pay

-So we need to declutter as much of the rubbish – no regrets to get rid of – paper as we can fast because this will give us the head space to deal with the paperwork that really is important.
+So we need to declutter as much of the no-regrets rubbish as we can fast because this will give us the head space to deal with paperwork that really is important.

 This declutter paperwork challenge – and the supporting checklist – will help you do just that.